HereAround/oscar-website/getting-started/documentation.md

 ---

+## OSCAR Documentation

 <div class="message message-big">
 <a href="https://docs.oscar-system.org/stable/">Click here for the latest OSCAR manual.</a>
 </div>
 Expert users may also wish to use the [manual for the latest development version](https://docs.oscar-system.org/dev/).

+## OSCAR Book

+Looking for more?
+The [OSCAR Book](https://www.oscar-book.org/) offers deeper insights into *OSCAR* beyond the standard documentation.

-### Additional documentation
+### Additional Documentation

-Note that an aim of OSCAR is to combine and extend the capabilities of Antic (<a href="https://github.com/thofma/Hecke.jl/">Hecke</a>,
+Among others, OSCAR aims to combine and extend the capabilities of Antic (<a href="https://github.com/thofma/Hecke.jl/">Hecke</a>,
 <a href="https://github.com/Nemocas/Nemo.jl">Nemo</a>),
 <a href="https://www.gap-system.org/">GAP</a>,
 <a href="https://polymake.org/doku.php">Polymake</a>, and
 <a href="https://www.singular.uni-kl.de/">Singular</a>.
 Below are links to documentation for Julia software projects encompassed by OSCAR.
-Other projects are in development now, and will be announced soon.

 {% assign entries = page.docs | sort_natural:"name" %}
 <ul>